Patient family services

-- Knowledgeable about their diagnoses and medications.
+- Ensuring they are knowledgeable about their diagnoses and medications.
 Medication teaching includes current medications and those that are newly prescribed as a result of a hospitalization.

-- Assist patients with the Patient Portal, which allows access to the patient’s medical records from home.
+- Familiar with the Patient Portal, which allows access to the patient’s medical records from home.

-- Provide a one-time home visit for patients upon discharge, to ensure a smooth transition to home and to answer any questions that have arisen after discharge.
+- Have a one-time home visit for patients upon discharge, to ensure a smooth transition to home and to answer any questions that have arisen after discharge.

 - Learn more about creating Advance Medical Directives by contacting Crossing Rivers Health Patient family services at 608.357.2045

 What is a Declaration to Physicians (Living Will)?